rstudio/education.rstudio.com/content/blog/2019-10-23-12-weeks-at-rstudio/index.markdown

 ## What I really appreciated

 The work I did at RStudio integrated all my skills--many of which I hadn’t been using in my PhD world.
 I got to be creative (making art!), code in R, build websites, and spend thinking about user experience and design.
-In a single summer, I developed a resource that will be eventually be read by an audience much larger than what my 5 years of PhD work will ever reach (oof, truth hurts).
+In a single summer, I developed a resource that will eventually be read by an audience much larger than what my 5 years of PhD work will ever reach (oof, truth hurts).
 It was so nice to receive encouragement and support to develop skills that would be useful to me even long after my intern work was over (e.g., blogging, writing abstracts, and actually using twitter).

 I also appreciated how generous RStudio employees were to interns with their time and skills: Carl Howe gave a mini-workshop on crafting exemplar elevator pitches, Greg Wilson offered up stellar instructor training, and Alison Hill led us through [Summer of Blogdown](https://summer-of-blogdown.netlify.com/), where each intern developed their own personal website.